 Past Courses: Pretty much everything high school (Pre-Algebra, Algebra 1, Geometry, Algebra 2, Pre-Caclulus/Calculus combo, AP Calculus) with lots of special ed mixed in.

 This summer was my 8th year in a row spending my break at math camp (total dork and proud of it).
 I've been to PROMYS (Boston University) and PCMI (Institute of Advanced Studies) and would highly recommend both summer programs.
-I can't wait to attend TMC (Twitter Math Camp) was amazing and worth saving/scheduling for starting right now!
+Of course, TMC (Twitter Math Camp) was amazing and worth saving/scheduling for starting right now!
 If you'd rather listen to me talk about summer programs than read the webpages check out the Infinite Tangents Podcast, Episode 103.

 The Day in the Life project started as a #matheme but turned bigger.
 I would love to see it expand even further and am always looking for ways to share it with the general public.
 If you run into anyone talking about how easy teachers' jobs are, would you do us all a favor and send them to the website?
 Podcast episode on this too: Episode 106.